TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PageTitleApi/Index.rst

    }

-Usage example e.g. in an Extbase controller:
+Usage example for example in an `Extbase`:pn: controller:

 .. code-block:: php